 Counselor’s Role in Camp

-Experience has shown that maximum satisfaction for both the camp administrator and the International Camp Staff counselor is obtained when the counselor’s activities are related to boy and leader program development that directly assists unit leaders with troop and patrol activities.
+Experience has shown that maximum satisfaction for both the camp administrator and the International Camp Staff counselor is obtained when the counselor’s activities are related to Scout and leader program development that directly assists unit leaders with troop and patrol activities.

 Camp assignments should include events that are focused upon the international Scouting theme.
 Use your counselor in International Days, World Friendship Campfires (with World Friendship Fund collections), and in general visits to individual troops in camp.

 Your counselor has been told to be prepared with a repertoire of games, stunts, songs, and campfire stories.
-One of his or her ongoing functions in camp will be talking with boys and leaders about his or her country and the world brotherhood of Scouting.
+One of his or her ongoing functions in camp will be talking with Scouts and leaders about his or her country and the world brotherhood of Scouting.
 In most cases, the counselor will also have special camping or Scouting skills to share with Scouts.

 Cub Scout Day Camps and Resident Camps

-International counselors can be used in Cub Scout day camp and Cub Scout resident camp as well as in summer Boy Scout camp.
+International counselors can be used in Cub Scout day camp and Cub Scout resident camp as well as in summer Scout camp.
 Some counselors have a background of Cub Scouting in their own country that they can contribute to the Cub Scout camp program in addition to providing international enrichment.

 The international counselor will be eager to experience as much U.S. culture as possible.
 Every effort should be made to provide many varied experiences of American culture while in camp and during time off.
 (See Federal Register 22CFR62.8(d), Cross-cultural Activities.)